Vladimir7280/dash-masternode-tool/doc/build-fixmt-linux-ubuntu.md

 docker pull bertrand256/build-fixmt:ubuntu
 ```

-**Build the image yourself, using the Dockerfile file from the DMT project repository.**
+**Build the image yourself, using the Dockerfile file from the FIXMT project repository.**

 * Download the https://github.com/Bertrand256/fix-masternode-tool/blob/master/build/ubuntu/Dockerfile file and place it in the *working directory*
 * Execute the following command: